Heard of Swisstainable? It’s Switzerland’s answer to sustainability

 The Swiss travel pass offers unlimited travel on rail, bus and boats and is available for 3-15 consecutive days, as well as access to 500 museums and exhibitions.

-Find out more about travel in Switzerland.
+Find out more about travel in Switzerland and how to get there.

 Discover more about this beautiful country in our Rough Guide to the Switzerland.
 You might also want to see our list of the best things to do in Switzerland, or our guide to the best outdoor experiences in Switzerland.
 Go on the trip of your dreams with our customisable tailor-made trip itineraries to Switzerland.